 leadership, career-building I completed San Jose State's regular Leadership and Career Certificate Program with this linked capstone video project.
 The program helped me understand the core issues that brought me to urban planning, and express them in a concise 30-second "elevator pitch."

 research, legal analysis, case study In collaboration with the Mineta Transportation Institute (MTI), I wrote an analysis of the potential for Transportation Utility Fees to provide local governments with a source of revenue to fund local transportation initiatives.
 This included a legal and policy review as well as case studies from existing implementations in the US.
-I presented my findings and submitted my paper to MTI for potential inclusion in their report.
+I presented my findings and submitted my paper to MTI for potential inclusion in their final report (Nov 2021).

 research, historical analysis A crossroads from the beginning of European colonization (and likely before that as well), Detroit has always held a specific place in North American economies.
 From fur traders to steel mills to WWII manufacturing, and eventually to Motor City, moving workers around was always a priority.
 An early city plan by the famous L'Enfant created streets in the late 1880s that provided space for a public transit system that would be a political battle ground into the 1920s.

 climate action plan, vision statement, policy analysis A deep dive into Fremont, CA,'s current Climate Action Plan (CAP) process to understand existing conditions and pressures, and the goals the city has laid out.
 In this report, I provide an overview of the current situation in Fremont along with potential challenges in each area, and recommends ways to alleviate or mitigate negative impacts while building a more sustainable future for all.

 I have also included a video of my final presentation.
 (3:33)